Security-Onion-Solutions/securityonion-docs/vmware.rst

 Workstation Pro
 ---------------

 VMware Workstation is available for many different host operating systems, including Windows and several popular Linux distros.
-Follow the steps below to create a VM in VMware Workstation Pro for our Security Onion ISO image:
+Follow the steps below to create a VM in VMware Workstation Pro for our ISO image:

 #.
 From the VMware main window, select File >> New Virtual Machine.
 #.
 Select Typical installation >> Click ``Next``.